Income tax

 Who is deemed 'domiciled' for income tax purposes

 In general, the 'domicile' of a person is understood to be referring to the country to which a person belongs.
-This is usually established at a person's birth, known as domicile of origin.
+This is usually established at a person's birth, known as 'domicile of origin'.

 In some cases, a person's domicile may change during their life.
 For example, if a person made Barbados their permanent home and renounced their native land, they might eventually be deemed 'domiciled' in Barbados even if they were originally 'domiciled' in another country.

 A person who is domiciled in Barbados and moves overseas is likely to remain domiciled in Barbados even if they live overseas for many years.
-For example, if a Barbadian moves to the United Kingdom as an adult, the tax authorities in both countries are likely to deem that person to be domiciled in Barbados for at least 15 years.
+For example, if a Barbadian moves to the UK as an adult, the tax authorities in both countries are likely to deem that person to be domiciled in Barbados for at least 15 years.

 You cannot change your domicile status merely by deciding to do so.
 It usually only changes if it is patently clear over a very long period of time that you abandoned your place of origin.